-I think because the word ‘psychology’ is in the name, people assume it has something to do with mental health or counseling & that there needs to be something “wrong” with you to seek me out, but honestly most of what I do is teaching clients tools to handle pressure or strategies to improve their performance.
+I think because the word ‘psychology’ is in the name, people assume it has something to do with mental health or counseling & that there needs to be something “wrong” with you to seek me out.
+Honestly, most of what I do is teaching clients tools to handle pressure.
+I teach coping skills & strategies to improve their performance.

 Then we get to competition time & we panic or second guess ourselves because we don’t know how to manage our emotions.
 If we want to nail a performance, we have to practice every aspect.

-I teach clients in different formats.
 I do one-on-one sessions to work through individual problems like coming back from an injury & learning how to avoid hesitation, combat fears, & trust the ability all over again.
 I also spend a lot of one-on-one sessions working on specific techniques to reduce anxiety, improve focus or figuring out how to compartmentalize.
 To best help a client, I want to know the source of the stress & help them learn tools to build confidence & lessen the need to be a perfectionist or fear making mistakes.

 However, I also work with teams & coaching staffs conducting workshops.
 Educating groups how to properly set goals, enhance a team atmosphere, or just how to communicate more productively is a big piece of creating better performances.
 I often find coaches coach like they were coached & there is so much new valuable research out there to be implemented.
 Knowledge really is power.

 Let’s face it, I can train you to do a job or I can teach you material that will be on a test, but you will only perform well if you learn how to handle pressure & adversity.
 If you’re not taught how to balance stress, have excellent self-awareness, or a solid presence about you, you’re not going to meet your potential.

 Unfortunately, most just say: I’m just not good at that stuff.
 The thing is, you can learn how to be more mentally tough & re-wire the brain’s thought patterns to work for you.

 Hiring a specialist in the field of sport & performance psychology could give you the very edge you’re looking for.
 You only get one shot at this thing called life.

-If you want to stand out, be more comfortable, stress less, enjoy your sport or career more, & ultimately have more authority when you perform, seek out the help of a sports psychology or mental performance coach.
+If you want to stand out, be more comfortable, stress less, enjoy your sport or career more, & ultimately have more authority when you perform, seek out the help of a sports psychology coach or mental performance coach.